Orange-OpenSource/hurl/docs/asserting-response.md

 Optional assertion on the received HTTP response body.
 Body section can be seen as syntactic sugar over [body asserts] (with `equals` predicate function).
 If the body of the response is a [JSON] string or a [XML] string, the body assertion can be directly inserted without any modification.
-For a text based body that is not JSON nor XML, one can use multiline string that starts with <code>&#96;&#96;&#96;</code> and ends with <code>&#96;&#96;&#96;</code>.
+For a text based body that is neither JSON nor XML, one can use multiline string that starts with <code>&#96;&#96;&#96;</code> and ends with <code>&#96;&#96;&#96;</code>.
 For a precise byte control of the response body, a [Base64] encoded string or an input file can be used to describe exactly